 User can change coding for the preconditioner but must use the same mathematical preconditioner.

-User is allowed to change the coding for ComputeDOT.cpp, ComputeWAXPBY.cpp, ComputeSPMV.cpp and ComputeSYMGS.cpp.
+User is allowed to change the coding for ComputeDOT, ComputeWAXPBY, ComputeSPMV and ComputeSYMGS.

 User is not allowed to change the matrix data (numerical entries).

 User can change the storage format, but the time to change is recorded and used in the computations of the performance rate.